mdn/content/files/en-us/web/accessibility/cognitive_accessibility/index.md

 ### Ability to bypass blocks of content

-Providing a mechanism, such as a [skiplink](/en-US/docs/Web/HTML/Element/a#skip_links), to bypass blocks of content that are repeated on multiple web pages.
+Providing a mechanism, such as a [skip link](/en-US/docs/Web/HTML/Element/a#skip_links), to bypass blocks of content that are repeated on multiple web pages.

 ### Focus order makes sense